Q & A

 I thought you were accredited through NAPIT?

-I was an active member of NAPIT between November 2012 to May 2016 when I switched over to the NICEIC Approved Contractor scheme.
-I decided to leave them after I felt they weren't taking their own responsibilities seriously enough.
+I was a member of NAPIT between November 2012 to May 2016 when I switched over to the NICEIC Approved Contractor scheme.
+I decided to leave NAPIT after I felt they weren't taking their own responsibilities seriously enough.
 More on that here.
-My membership formally ended on 1st December 2016.
-If you are looking at old business cards, certificates, stationery or website articles of mine then you may well see my company showing the NAPIT logo which was valid at the time.
+My membership with them formally ended on 1st December 2016.
+If you are looking at old business cards, certificates, stationery or website articles of mine, then you may well see my company showing the NAPIT logo which was valid at the time.
 For a list of organisations I am currently accredited with, please refer to the About page on this website.

 R E C Y C L I N G A N D D I S P O S A L